bparanj/crystal/electronics/zettel/zener.md

     Reverse current behaves like a river flowing backward only when the water pressure (voltage) becomes too high.

-   Example: In a 9V circuit with a 6V Zener diode, once the reverse voltage goes over 6V, current begins to flow backward through the diode to stabilize the voltage.
+   In a 9V circuit with a 6V Zener diode, once the reverse voltage goes over 6V, current begins to flow backward through the diode to stabilize the voltage.

 ### Solution: